beccadax/swift-evolution/proposals/0000-require-final-on-protocol-extension-methods.md

 I propose that we:

-1. Cause Swift to emit an error when it detects this sort of shadowing.
+1. Cause Swift to emit an error when it detects this sort of conflict.
 2. Add a mandatory `final` keyword to statically-dispatched protocol extension members, to give a textual indication that these errors will occur.
-3. For those circumstances in which this shadowing is a necessary evil, provide an attribute which can be applied to indicate that conflicts are allowed when caused by a particular conformance.
+3. For those circumstances in which this conflict is a necessary evil, provide an attribute which can be applied to indicate that conflicts are allowed when caused by a particular conformance.